GoogleChrome/developer.chrome.com/site/en/docs/webstore/monetize-firebase/index.md

 ## Try signing in {: #test-ext}

 Now you can test your extension.
-Load your extension locally and click on the toolbar icon to open the popup.
+[Load your extension locally][load-locally] and click on the toolbar icon to open the popup.
 Try out the following features:

 - Click on “Create an Account” link to open the web app.